Health Insurance in Mexico- Do You Really Need It?

 • Availability of specialists during off-hours or holidays.

-• And in some cases, run-down facilities with outdated equipment.
+• In some cases, there are run-down facilities with outdated equipment.

 • You usually do not have a private room.